hsvikum/openshift-diy-nginx-php/README.md

 # boekkooi/openshift-nginx-php
-This is a sample repository to get nginx + php fpm running on openshift.
+Tahis is a sample repository to get nginx + php fpm running on openshift.

 More information about openshift: https://openshift.redhat.com/